McKaa/sidebar-tab-search-blender-addon/README.md

 # Sidebar Tab Search (Blender Add-on)

-Ten dodatek do Blendera 5.0 (i nowszych) dodaje szybką wyszukiwarkę kart paska bocznego (N-Panel), umieszczoną wygodnie w nagłówku widoku 3D.
+This add-on for Blender 5.0 (and newer) adds a quick search for Sidebar (N-Panel) tabs, conveniently located in the 3D Viewport header.

 ![screenshot](image.jpg)

----

-This add-on for Blender 5.0 (and newer) adds a quick search for Sidebar (N-Panel) tabs, conveniently located in the 3D Viewport header.

 ## Features